-- 270. To limit Telenor's opportunity to set unreasonable requirements in relation to access seekers, Nkom has found it necessary to set several specific requirements for how Telenor is to fulfil the access obligation, cf. above. - 271.
+- 279. To limit Telenor's opportunity to set unreasonable requirements in relation to access seekers, Nkom has found it necessary to set several specific requirements for how Telenor is to fulfil the access obligation, cf. above. - 280.
 Certain types of requirements from a provider that is subject to an access obligation could be equated with and entail denial of access.
 An order to grant access thus in itself entails that certain requirements are made of the party on which the access obligation is imposed, and of the access.
-In some cases, unreasonable requirements might also be affected by other obligations, and among other things might entail breach of the non-discrimination obligation. - 272.
+In some cases, unreasonable requirements might also be affected by other obligations, and among other things might entail breach of the non-discrimination obligation. - 281.
 In order to make the access obligation sufficiently effective, in Nkom's assessment there is reason to assess whether a general obligation should be imposed on Telenor not to set unreasonable requirements related to the access obligation in accordance with this decision.
 In Nkom's assessment, this obligation could facilitate greater predictability for affected operators and thereby contribute to more effective access negotiations.
 Nkom refers to how such a requirement gives scope to provide guidance on Telenor's room for manoeuvre by drawing up key elements of the assessment of whether a given requirement is reasonable.
-This obligation might also provide a clearer basis for intervening against any unreasonable claims that might be made. - 273.
+This obligation might also provide a clearer basis for intervening against any unreasonable claims that might be made. - 282.
 On this basis, Nkom believes that the specific requirements set out in section 7.1.8 must be supplemented with a general obligation not to set unreasonable requirements in relation to the access obligation according to this decision.
 Any such obligation would, among other things, entail that Telenor is not permitted to introduce procedures, criteria, requirements, definitions or other measures that might delay, limit or prevent the fulfilment of the access obligation.
 Whether a given requirement is considered to be unreasonable will depend on a specific overall assessment.
 Whether the requirement in question can be deemed to be justified by protection-worthy interests at Telenor, and the effect which the requirement is deemed to have for the competition in the relevant retail markets, will be key factors in such assessment.
-Another element to which weight might be given is whether the requirement can be considered to be customary in comparable commercial practice. - 274.
-Nkom is unable to see that a general obligation not to set unreasonable requirements in relation the access obligation pursuant to this decision can be deemed to be particularly burdensome in itself.
-Nkom refers to how the access obligation in itself entails certain requirements and that such a requirement can ensure increased predictability.
-Furthermore, Nkom cannot see how the purpose of the requirement can be achieved in a less restrictive way in relation to Telenor.
-Nkom also refers to how Telenor cannot be deemed to have any protection-worthy interest in being able to set unreasonable requirements related to regulated access, and concludes that the requirement is proportionate.
+Another element to which weight might be given is whether the requirement can be considered to be customary in comparable commercial practice.